Foundational Knowledge

 How light travels through a microscope: The basic concept

-The geometric beam path refers to the complete path that light travels through the microscope, from the light source to the observer or the detector.
+The geometric beam path refers to the complete path that light travels through the microscope, from the light source to the observer's eye or the detector.
 It’s not a straight line, but a well-designed sequence of optical components and planes, each with its own role.

 It describes the interaction between such optical elements of a compound microscope.
 Experts divide the geometric beam path into two different, but closely interconnected functional parts:

-The image forming beam path contains the rays from the light source that illuminates individual points of the specimen.
+The image forming beam path contains the rays from the light source that illuminates individual points of the specimen, thereby transmitting the information of the specimen through the microscope to the observer or the detector.
 The entire specimen consists of a multitude of such illuminated points.

 Example of a single point